Rare Beauty - Chapel

 Victoria shared her experiences with us as part of the Rare Beauty Project.

 "He is a bubbly and energetic little boy who just wants to get involved.
-He is getting frustrated because he wants to be doing the things that his big brother is doing.
-He has an older brother who is 4 in May and he just wants to be playing with him and running around.
+He is getting frustrated, because he wants to be doing the things that his big brother is doing.
+He has an older brother who is four in May and he just wants to be playing with him and running around.
 He is getting there and he is cruising around the furniture now so it won’t be long before they are playing together in the garden.

 "Spending so long in hospital was very difficult.
-Liam had this little brother who he very rarely saw because he was in hospital the whole time.
+Liam had this little brother who he very rarely saw, because he was in hospital the whole time.
 Now he is catching up and he is getting to know him.
 He only came home in July last year so it has only been 6 or 7 months.
 Liam is getting to know Rory and understand that he has this condition and that mummy and daddy have to give his brother medication and he has an NG tube and has to be fed through the tube at night.
-It is all very new for him but he is getting used to it.
+It is all very new for him, but he is getting used to it.

 "Our family was basically split for the 12 months while Rory was in hospital.
-During the day I would be going to the hospital and spending a lot of time with Rory, trying to be a mum to him and be a nurse at the same time.
+During the day, I would be going to the hospital and spending a lot of time with Rory, trying to be a mum to him and be a nurse at the same time.
 I also had to try and live a relatively normal life for my other little boy who would be at nursery.
 I would leave the hospital and would have to pick Liam up, feed him and do the normal duties that a mother does.
-It was tough but we bonded together as a family and we seem to have got through it, with the help of all the people at BCH.
+It was tough, but we bonded together as a family and we seem to have gotten through it, with the help of all the people at BCH.
 The staff have been amazing on Ward 1 with everything they have done for Rory.
 Obviously, I could not stay here all the time so I had to rely on them to nurse him, love him, support him and do all the things that I would do."

 Rory aged 18 months is still receiving treatment at Birmingham Children's Hospital.